loannaflip/distro-installation-manual/src/src/exherbo/init.md

 ## Systemd
-* Re-install systemd in order to create a valid machine-id: `cave resolve -qx1 sys-apps/systemd`.
+* Re-install systemd in order to create a valid machine-id: `cave resolve -x sys-apps/systemd`.